spicelang/spice/docs/docs/language/constructors-destructors.md

 }

 f<int> main() {
-	// Note the parentheses instead of the curly braces of a normal struct instantiation ExampleStruct es = ExampleStruct();
+	// Note the parentheses instead of the braces of a normal struct instantiation ExampleStruct es = ExampleStruct();
 	// Do something with 'es' ...
 }